Metrics#

 Parameters:

-• preds (Tensor) – Predicted probabilities
+• preds (Tensor) – Raw predicted scores or probabilities

-• target (Tensor) – Ground truth labels
+• target (Tensor) – Ground truth binary labels (0 or 1)

 Return type: